I am a Mdewakanton Dakota rights activist with several

 for the effort to change

-the river's profane name, including the support of the internationally renowned American Indian
+the river's profane name, including the support of the internationally renowned Native American

 activist Clyde Bellecourt.